 The key is to understand what your child is trying to communicate through those behaviors.
-To do that, you need to learn to observe and analyze his or her behavior regularly.
+To do that, you need to learn to observe and analyze her behavior regularly.
 What is your little one trying to tell you?

 Patterns in behavior

 Behaviors that occur repeatedly are happening for a reason.
-If you take note of the behavior and what was going on before, during and after it, you might find the pattern and realize why it’s happening and how to stop it.
+If you take note of the behavior and what was going on before, during, and after it, you might find the pattern and realize why it’s happening and how to stop it.
 It’s a good idea to write down those notes, so that you can go back to them when the behavior happens again.